 Getting comfortable and familiar with the fingerboard regions is best started without the added strain of extensions so the first exercises all use only “closed” position (with a semitone between each finger).
 Even for the experienced cellist, until our hand is warmed up we should probably start with those exercises that don’t use extensions.
 To firmly establish the relative finger spacings, our first exercises will not involve shifting but will be either in one position or will move “snakewise” through the positions.

 There are two fundamental exercise types for our left hand, in any fingerboard region.
 Each develops a different type of muscle use, both of which are however absolutely necessary.

-- fast, light, flowing, single notes (not doublestops)
+- fast, light, flowing, single notes (no doublestops)

 1: DOUBLESTOPPED EXERCISES

 We will start with the doublestopped exercises because these are extraordinarily efficient for building strength in both the hand and the fingers, and for establishing the positions of the fingers relative to one another (intonation).
-These skills (of strength and correct finger spacing), combined with the complex finger coordination skills required when we are playing on two strings simultaneously, constitute the foundation of our left hand technique at the cello.
-We will use these same type of exercises in all the three fingerboard regions.
-For a more detailed discussion about why doublestops are so useful for our fundamental left hand technique, look at the “Doublestops” page.
+These skills (of strength and correct finger spacing), combined with the complex finger coordination skills required when we are playing on two strings simultaneously, constitute the foundation of our left-hand technique at the cello.
+We will use these same two types of exercises in all three fingerboard regions.
+For a more detailed discussion about why doublestops are so useful for our fundamental left-hand technique, look at the “Doublestops” page.

 Some of these exercises are like nasty medicine: unpleasant and only to be used for medicinal purposes, but very potent (and therefore to be taken only in small doses).
 It is probably a good idea therefore to start gently and work up towards the more strenuous exercises.
 The easiest exercises with which to start are those that use the open strings as well as stopped notes.
 Whenever we use an open string as part of our doublestop, our hand has an invaluable opportunity for relaxation.